LicensePro

 To obtain a pawn shop license in Washington, DC, you will typically need to provide the following:

-You may also need to complete registration with the DC Department of Consumer and Regulatory Affairs at dcra.dc.gov.
+You may also need to complete registration with the DC Department of Licensing and Consumer Protection at dlcp.dc.gov.

 How to Apply: Step-by-Step

 File your pawn shop license application with the Washington city clerk or licensing department.
-Many District of Columbia municipalities now accept online applications.
+Many District of Columbia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2800 (typical range for Washington).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-10 weeks in Washington.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Start Your Washington Business the Right Way